albertphu07/corepad/README.md

 | | **Effective Build Cost** | **~$23.68** |

 **Notes**
-- All listed parts currently have free shipping.
+- All listed parts currently have free shipping (execpt for pcb).
 - Keycaps can be substituted with 3D-printed versions to reduce cost.
 - PCB pricing may change depending on shipping costs and applicable tariffs.